Apply to Face Blog

 You can make it though by hand with a wooden spoon and large mixing bowl, it will just be harder work and require a good amount of kneading until it becomes easier to handle.

-cinnamon roll dough in a mixing bowl
+small disc of dough in a metal mixing bowl

 • Set aside